ammarjmhor10/TeleBot-DockerWebHook/README.md

-Connecting Flask and Gunicorn to Nginx with docker-compose
+Connecting Flask and Gunicorn Telebot WebHook to Nginx with docker-compose
 ==========================================================

 Quick tutorial on how to serve requests to Flask through Nginx.

-This code is explained in detail in my YouTube video: https://www.youtube.com/watch?v=Vkqz2hK4fKg&t=1s
+This code is explained in detail in this YouTube video: https://www.youtube.com/watch?v=Vkqz2hK4fKg&t=1s

 ![overview](graphic.png)